SAP-samples/teched2025-DT265/exercises/ex0/README.md

 ## Configure the Development Environment

-After completing these steps, you have accessed and configured the SAP Business Application Studio to develop your customer-specific extension.
+After completing below steps, you have accessed and configured the SAP Business Application Studio to develop your customer-specific extension.

 1. In the SAP BTP subaccount of your customer (*DT265_0nn*), navigate to **Services -> Instances and Subscriptions**.
 3. Open the **SAP Business Application Studio**.